rustdesk/doc.rustdesk.com/content/self-host/pro/_index.en.md

 Self-host Pro is built on the open source version, but with more features.

-- OIDC and ldap login
+- OIDC, ldap, 2FA (email verification)
 - Address book
 - Rename
 - Log management